Henry-Sarabia/apicalypse/README.md

 visit the Apicalypse syntax page [here](https://apicalypse.io/syntax/).

 If you would like to lend a hand with the package, please feel free to submit a pull request.
-Any and all contributions are greatly appreciated.
+Any and all contributions are welcome and appreciated!

 ## Installation